gauravfodekar/NodeJSNotes/README.md

 Adhering to these principles helps ensure that REST APIs are scalable, easy to understand, and can be used across a wide range of applications and platforms, making them a popular choice for building web services.

-51 #what is the difference between get post put and delete API?
+51. # what is the difference between get post put and delete API?
 Purpose: The POST method is used to submit data to be processed by a resource identified by the URI.
 It typically results in the creation of a new resource or the execution of a specific action on the server.
 It is not idempotent, meaning multiple identical POST requests may have different effects on the server.

 Example: Creating a new user account, submitting a comment on a blog post, or adding an item to a shopping cart.

-52 #what kind of payload allowed in below four types of API?
+52. # what kind of payload allowed in below four types of API?
 The type of payload allowed in the four main HTTP methods (GET, POST, PUT, DELETE) in RESTful APIs is as follows:

 1. **GET**: